0xdanelia/regex_turing_machine/README.md

 I created a functioning Turing Machine using Notepad++ and its Find/Replace regular expression engine.
+Take a look at `busybeaver.txt` in Notepad++ or (almost) any other text editor with a regex find/replace option.

 ## What it looks like